How To Pack A Hospital Bag

 For Baby

 You’ll want to bring 2 outfits to go home in – 1 in size newborn and one in size 0-3 if you have a slightly bigger baby.
 You’ll probably also want a hat and a blanket to bring baby home depending on the season.
+And if you’re going home by car, you’ll need a car seat.

 Previous